Lease Extension Advice – How much does it cost?

 Although the cost of extending a lease varies according to the remaining term of the lease and the nature of your leasehold property, these costs include:

-• your landlord’s reasonable legal and valuation costs – as the person who started the lease extension process, you will also have to pay your landlord’s reasonable legal costs (and the cost of the landlord’s own lease extension valuation) as part of the agreement.
+• your freeholder’s reasonable legal and valuation costs – as the person who started the lease extension process, you will also have to pay your freeholder’s reasonable legal costs (and the cost of the landlord’s own lease extension valuation) as part of the agreement.

-However these costs have to be reasonable – your landlord can’t just charge whatever he or she wants, and if you can’t agree a figure with your landlord, you have the option of challenging those costs at the First-Tier Property Tribunal [previously known as the LVT or Leasehold Valuation Tribunal]
+However these costs have to be reasonable – your freeholder can’t just charge whatever he or she wants, and if you can’t agree a figure with your freeholder, you have the option of challenging those costs at the First-Tier Property Tribunal [previously known as the LVT or Leasehold Valuation Tribunal]

 • the costs of the lease extension valuation report.
 Some leaseholders think that they can do without a valuation, however, we strongly advise that you need to get a valuation of your property carried out by a qualified surveyor who specialises in leasehold extension valuation advice – because you really need to know the right price to extend your lease.

-The diminuition in value of the freeholder’s interest.
+The diminuition (or reduction) in value of the freeholder’s interest.
 This is the value of the landlord’s present interest compared with the value of his interest once you extend the lease

 The Marriage value.
 This is only payable if the remaining term of your lease was below (even just one day below) 80 years when you served the initial lease extension notice on your freeholder.
 Marriage value is the increase in the value of your flat once you have extended the lease.
 This ‘profit’ element is only achievable because the freeholder has agreed to grant a lease extension and therefore the freeholder is entitled to 50% of this profit;